Wjmoore32001/EzyReadComics/README.md

 Run behavior:

+- A run is identified by publisher, series title, and start year.
+- A blank start year is a distinct identity and does not match a same-title run with a known year.
+- Same-title runs with different start years remain separate records.
 - `issue_count` stores the known or computed run issue count.
 - `first_issue_date` and `last_issue_date` are maintained from attached issues.
 - `status` uses ongoing/completed values.